Bakersfield, Texas: Geography

 Bakersfield is located at 30°53′29″N 102°17′52″W. Its most visible feature is an Exxon station on Farm to Market Road 11 serving motorists traveling on Interstate 10.
 The community is located almost halfway between El Paso and San Antonio, nearly 275 miles from each.

 History

-The community was established in 1929 after the discovery of oil in Taylor-Link field.
+The community was established on September 10, 1929, by Bob Walker and Farris Baker after the discovery of oil in Taylor-Link field.
+The University of Texas owned the land and offered ten year leases on lots and was said to be taking "25 per cent of the gross receipts."
 The community was named after J.T.
-Baker, a promoter who had hoped to develop the townsite.
-A post office opened in the community that same year.
+Baker, a promoter with the UT lease who had hoped to develop the town site.
+Guy Rhinehart was the first person to settle there.
+A post office opened in the community that same year run by J. E. Davis.
+A hotel was moved to the location from Odessa, seventy miles away.

 Bakersfield grew rapidly and the population was estimated at just over 1,000 in 1930.
 The period of rapid growth was short-lived, however, as oil production and prices declined during the 1930s.
+The resident population had declined to 75–100 by 1931.
 Buildings were sold for the lumber or moved off site.
+The post office was closed in August 1940.
 By 1945, Bakersfield had an estimated population of 50 residents and two businesses.
 The number of inhabitants had further declined to around 30, a figure that remained unchanged throughout the later half of the 20th century.